 5. Evaporative Cooling

 Evaporative cooling uses the natural process of evaporation to fuel the cooling system.
-Because of this, evaporative cooling is environmentally friendly and one of the most energy-efficient cooling methods.
+Because of this, evaporative cooling is environmentally friendly and one of the most energy-efficient cooling methods and reduces energy consumption.
 This method exposes hot air to water, so the water will evaporate and take the heat out of the air.
 The water can come from a misting system, filter or mat, and cooling towers facilitate the evaporation.
 The heat is transferred to the outside air.